 Should you register your copyright?

-1. It is a prerequisite for filing an infringement action against someone in court and serves as prima facie evidence of copyright validity.
+- Registration is a prerequisite for filing an infringement action against someone in court and serves as prima facie (legally sufficient) evidence of copyright validity.

-2. A copyright owner can recover statutory damages and attorneys’ fees only if the work is registered prior to infringement or within three months of publication.
+- A copyright owner can recover statutory damages and attorney’s fees only if the work is registered prior to infringement or within three months of publication.

 How do I register for copyright?

-If you are the sole owner and author of the entire dissertation or thesis, you may request to have ProQuest file for copyright on your behalf for a fee of $75.00.
+If you are the sole owner and author of the entire dissertation or thesis, you can have ProQuest file for copyright on your behalf for a fee of $75.00.
 If your manuscript includes work(s) with multiple authors, you must file directly with the U.S. Copyright Office.
-For detailed information about copyright registration through ProQuest, please see ProQuest Copyright and multiple authors.
+For detailed information about copyright registration through ProQuest, please download the information sheet below.

-You may file for copyright directly with the U.S. Copyright Office, now or later.
-You may file for copyright electronically Please visit the U.S. Copyright Office website or click on the links below for more information about electronic filing.
+You may file for copyright electronically with the U.S. Copyright Office, now or later.
+Please visit the U.S. Copyright Office website or click on the links below for more information about electronic filing.